 - share their personal experiences with students

-The Peer Mentor Program is certified as a Level II/Advanced Mentoring Programby the College Reading and Learning Association (CRLA), an international organization of learning-assistance professionals.
-CRLA certifies programs based on established training components and the level of peer mentor interactions with first-year students.
+The Peer Mentor Program is certified as a Level II/Advanced Mentoring Program by the College Reading and Learning Association (CRLA), an international organization of learning-assistance professionals.
+CRLA certified programs based on established training components and the level of peer mentor interactions with first-year students.

 Why become a Peer Mentor?

-Current sophomore, junior, and senior students are eligible to apply to the Peer Mentor Program.
+Current second, third, and/or fourth-year students are eligible to apply to the Peer Mentor Program.

-- Transferrable leadership, professional, and communication skills (valuable for real-world experience)
+- Transferable leadership, professional, and communication skills (valuable for real-world experience)

 - Opportunity to collaborate and develop working relationships with faculty and staff

-- Enhanced knowledge of academic and student life resources and services
+- Enhanced knowledge of academic, career, and student life resources and supports

 - Work with fellow peers and develop team building skills

-- Serve as a resource for first-year students
+- Serve as a resource for first-and second-year students

 How do I apply?